 connection pool and pass it to the Postgres repository.

-Let’s modify the repository so that it takes a PgPool.
+Let’s modify the repository so that it takes a PgPool

-In main.rs, add a utility function to create a new pool, and use it
+, add a utility function to create a new pool, and use it

 to create the repository with the pool passed in.